Emergency debate (Standing Order No. 24)

 I commend the Government for at least restoring virtual participation by videolink, which we have seen operating again today, thankfully, but the position on Divisions is important because it runs right to the heart of this question of equality.
 If a Member has an underlying health condition and so is not able to attend, they are allowed to nominate a proxy; if, however, they are a carer for, or simply residing with, a person in that position, they are equally unable to attend here—I have heard no one challenge that—but they are not allowed a proxy vote.
 So the opportunity for such Members to express in the Division Lobby, either electronically or otherwise, the view that they may have expressed on a screen is not given to them, and that is wrong.
 The hybrid Parliament existed to maintain that equality of representation of all communities and all constituencies.

 Last week at the Dispatch Box, the Leader of the House made two claims that merit some attention.
-First, he said that the abandonment of the hybrid Parliament was necessary in order for the Government to get their legislative programme through.
+First, he said that the abandonment of the hybrid Parliament was necessary for the Government to get their legislative programme through.
 He might not have noticed, but in the week before the Whit recess we managed to deal with both the Finance Bill and the Immigration and Social Security Co-ordination (EU Withdrawal) Bill.
 In that regard, I remind him that the letter from the Constitution Unit at UCL observes that:

 “there has been no barrier to bill committees meeting in socially distant form at Westminster since 21 April.
 Had the government wished to do so, the Commons could also have run hybrid or virtual bill committees, as is now happening in the House of Lords.”